hydra/FrSkyPixelOSD/doc/OSD.md

 Used by the bootloader to provide firmware upgrades.

 ### OSD_CMD_SET_DATA_RATE = 122
-Changes the data rate to the OSD.
+Changes the data rate of the OSD temporarily until the next reboot.
 When using the UART API, the argument indicates the new `bps`.
 The change of speed is performed after the response to this command has been sent to the host.

 Arguments:
 - `data_rate` **uint32_t** Requested data rate